UltiRequiem/UltiRequiem/ROADMAP.md

   - I finished the [Golang School](https://platzi.com/p/EliazBobadilla/ruta/17-backend-go/diploma/detalle/) at [Platzi](https://platzi.com/p/EliazBobadilla)

 I am only counting as personal projects things that I have not done in courses.
-Some proyects that I have done in courses are:
+Some projects that I have done in courses are:

 - [React Media Player](https://ulti-react-media-player.netlify.app)